glenux/code-preloader/README.md

 ![License LGPL3.0-or-later](https://img.shields.io/badge/license-LGPL3.0--or--later-blue.svg)
 [![Donate on patreon](https://img.shields.io/badge/patreon-donate-orange.svg)](https://patreon.com/glenux)

-# Code-Preloader for ChatGPT
+# Code-Preloader

-Code-Preloader is a specialized tool designed to streamline the process of working with ChatGPT on coding projects.
+Code-Preloader is a specialized tool designed to streamline the process of working on coding projects with interactive large language models (LLM) like ChatGPT, Claude, Mixtral 8x7B, etc.

 It preloads and concatenates files from a specified directory, allowing for the seamless integration of customized prompts.

-This tool is ideal for those who seek an alternative to tools like GitHub Copilot, enabling a more efficient and tailored interaction with ChatGPT.
+This tool is ideal for those who seek an alternative to tools like GitHub Copilot, enabling a tailored interaction with your favorite LLM.

 ## Features

 * Preload and concatenate files from a given directory.
-* Customizable header and footer prompts for ChatGPT.
+* Customizable header and footer prompts for your LLM.
 * Simple command-line interface for easy operation.

 ## Limitations

 **Note:** This tool is optimized for smaller codebases.
-For larger repositories, performance may not be optimal due to processing constraints and the nature of interactions with ChatGPT.
+For larger repositories, performance may not be optimal due to processing constraints and the nature of interactions with LLMs.

 ## Prerequisites